.jpg)

 a peaceful world," said Sangkoo Yun, Host Organizing Committee

-chair.
 In Seoul, Rotary members in their traditional

 cultural attire – from Indian Saris to West African Kente